True Grandeur: Characters

 Conrad Arlington — A twenty-three-year-old, upper-middle class young man that moves out on his own to Los Angeles to pursue his dream of becoming a great artist.
 Conrad serves as the first-person narrator of the novel.
 He is intelligent, ambitious, willful, honest, independently driven, and often temperamental.
 His pride, or the ‘Great Arlington Pride’, as he calls it, serves as a source of both great strength and great weakness for him.
 In moments of triumph or doubt, he refers to himself as ‘The Last True Artist’, an alter ego he uses to ground his reality and keep him on course in challenging circumstances.
 When he meets Gracie Garrison, he falls instantly in love with her.
 How Conrad balances his creative ambitions with his affection and desire to be closer to Gracie is one of the main forces that drives the story.

 Gracie Garrison — An attractive, mysterious socialite and actress who lives in the hills of Studio City and throws lavish parties for the Hollywood elite.
 Aside from her beauty, her accomplishments are relatively unknown, and she is portrayed more as famous for being famous rather than having actual achievements.
 She is both Conrad's love interest, and the source for most of his grief, giving her an antagonistic quality despite her captivating allure and seeming affection for him.
 Her choice to leave town and disappear rather than tell Conrad the truth of who she really is, is one of the main conflicts that drives the story.

 Maxwell Price — Gracie's older, mischievous business partner.
 His relationship to Gracie is never clear, other than that she trusts him and that their relationship is platonic.
 He is greatly distrusted by Benjamin Trask, who warns Conrad to tread lightly with him after a bad experience.
 At the end of the story Maxwell tells Conrad through tears that he has a great sickness, and that Conrad has none of his sickness in him.
 It is not made clear what he is exactly referring to, other than that the man is disappointed in himself and his dealings, especially with Gracie.
-Maxwell's relationship with Gracie, and what they provide for each other, is one of the deeper mysteries of the story.
+Maxwell's relationship with Gracie, and what they provide for each other, is one of the mysteries of the story.

 Evie Clark — A beautiful, doe-eyed model and one of Gracie's longtime friends.
 She is cold towards Conrad in the beginning, but it is later revealed that she acted out of insecurity and fear of Gracie when Conrad and her begin a relationship.
 In truth, Evie is kind, honest, and one of the best things to happen to Conrad in the story.
 It is Conrad's obsession with Gracie and his inability to let her go that ultimately drives Evie away and destroys their relationship.